kowalskikamil90/make-training/README.md

 # make_training

-This repository was set up in order to gain experience with GNU make.
-I'm going to practice Makefiles with regards to automating building/cleaning processes.
-I will use some very basic "C" program to feed the make
+This repository was started in order to practice GNU make and basic buildsystem skills.
+You can find here few popular directory structure commonly used in projects, as well as GNU make-based buildsystem for them.
+Some dummy C/C++ programs are used to feed the make.